binary-signal/py-gopro-sync/README.md

  # How to

- Assumes you have already connected your local computer somehow how to the go pro wifi!
+ Assumes you have already connected your local computer somehow to the go pro wifi!

  ## Sync images
  ```shell